vlstill/presentations/concur_a2015/pres.md

 however, in concurrency category of SV-COMP:

 *   little or no nondeterminism
-*   most programs all reasonably small
+*   most programs are reasonably small

-. . .

-and DIVINE is quite fast and memory efficient!
+*   DIVINE is quite fast and memory efficient!

 ## How to Verify SV-COMP Models with DIVINE?